Fact-checked by the ZeroinDaily editorial team

 Admin and IT Management

-Teams administration is handled through the Microsoft Teams Admin Center and the broader Microsoft 365 admin console — a powerful but complex environment.
+Teams administration runs through the Microsoft Teams Admin Center and the broader Microsoft 365 admin console, a capable but complex environment.
 Zoom’s admin portal is more intuitive for smaller IT teams.
 Businesses without a dedicated Microsoft-certified IT administrator may find Zoom faster to deploy and maintain, especially in the first 90 days of rollout.

 If your team hosts frequent external client calls, keep Zoom for client-facing meetings even if you standardize on Teams internally.
 Many enterprise businesses run both: Teams for internal collaboration and Zoom for external calls.
 This dual-platform approach adds cost but eliminates guest friction entirely.